pedrodbatista/Bridge/README.md

 ## Tecnologies
 **Python3** - For making the prototype that acess the API for the DBMS<br>
-**PostegreeSQL** - Data base management system, used for making the tables and queries
+**PostgreSQL** - Data base management system, used for making the tables and queries

 ## RUNNING the prototype
 ### Libraries needed: